nditech/dkan/README.md

 [![DKAN](http://f.cl.ly/items/3q3v120q0h1q2d2A3s3L/Screenshot%202014-04-29%2018.40.15.png)](http://nucivic.com/dkan)

+* All Drupal code is released under the GNU General Public License.
+* See LICENSE.txt in the root directory.

 ## What is DKAN?

 [DKAN](http://nucivic.com/dkan) is a Drupal-based open data tool with a full suite of cataloging, publishing and visualization features that allows governments, nonprofits and universities to easily publish data to the public.
 DKAN is maintained by [NuCivic](http://nucivic.com).